atmoos/Quantities/documentation/Design.md

 - [Polynomial](../source/Quantities/Core/Numerics/Polynomial.cs)
   - Does all the numerical heavy lifting.
+  - Specifically, retaining higher numerical stability than relying on `Double` alone.
 - [Measure](../source/Quantities/Core/Measure.cs)
-  - The manifestation of a dimension as vector in the dimension space.
+  - The manifestation of a dimension as vector in the _dimension space_.
   - Where the base si dimensions are the span of that vector space.
-  - Each measures `Polynomial` can be though "magnitude" of the dimension vector.
+  - Each measure's `Polynomial` can be thought of as "magnitude" of the dimension vector.
-  - Can safely be represented as a singleton, meaning allocation is asymptotically zero.
+  - Can safely be represented as a singleton, meaning allocation is _asymptotically_ zero.
 - [Quantity](../source/Quantities/Core/Quantity.cs)
   - Holds the _scalar_ scaling factor of a physical quantity, as a `Double`.
   - The `Measure` defines "direction" and "magnitude".